I'm Curvy and Live for Baggy Jeans—15 Pairs I Swear By

 I own the low-rise version of these (which I also love), but I'm too devoted to high-waisted jeans to say no to this pair.
 I especially love to style them with heels for a casual night out.

-Pointed-toe heels and puddle pants is the combo to beat in the fashion world right now, so I've been looking for the perfect pair of pants to make that happen.
+Pointed-toe heels with puddle pants is the combo to beat in the fashion world right now, so I've been looking for the perfect pair of pants to make that happen.
 Enter this pair from Topshop.
 Just a warning: They are made of rigid denim, so to accommodate your curves, you'll want to go up a size.

 Urban Outfitters has been on the baggy-jeans trend for years (before most brands), so naturally, its selection is pretty robust.
 BDG heavily plays into Gen Z tastes, which means the silhouettes are a little more exaggerated and oversize than what you'd find elsewhere.
 I love playing with extreme silhouettes, so consider me a fan.